23/02/18 Homework -

 Class 3 - Mr Weighman's Class

-Our Spring Term 1 whole school topic is 'Street Detectives'.
+Our Spring Term 2 whole school topic is 'Scientists'.
 We are reading 'Room 13'by Robert Swindells.
-We are learning about writing to persuade and convince in English, learning about maps, surveys and our local area in Geography and in Maths we are learning about geometry.
+We are learning about writing to persuade and convince in English, learning about states of matter in Science and in Maths we are learning about measures.

 P.E. is scheduled to take place on Monday afternoons but please ensure kits are in school all week in case the weather causes timetable changes.

 Music is on Tuesday afternoon - please make sure instruments are in school every Tuesday.